Breakdown of the COVID-19 virus in Colorado

 GRAND JUNCTION, Colo.
-(KJCT)- This article is intended to give a breakdown of the virus throughout the state of Colorado.
+(KKCO) This article is intended to give a breakdown of the virus throughout the state of Colorado.
 For a worldwide and country by country breakdown, click here.

 COLORADO BREAKDOWN: